 From world-class restaurants and bars to incredible hotels, hospitality, and experiences – Singapore really has something for everyone.
 Armed with an American Express Platinum Card, we set ourselves the challenge of spending 24 of the best hours possible in Singapore before jumping on our next flight – here’s our Platinum Guide to Singapore.

-Get a welcome bonus of 200,000 Membership Rewards Points, plus $200 back, when you apply online by the 30th of November 2021, are approved, and spend $4,500 on your new Card within the first 3 months.
+Get a welcome bonus of 250,000 Membership Rewards Points, plus $500 account credit, when you apply online by the 28th of February 2022, are approved, and spend $5,000 on your new Card within the first 3 months.
 T&Cs apply.
 New Card Members only.

 10:00 – Prior to departing Sydney International Airport, Platinum Card holders would be unwise to skip one of the newest lounges in the American Express portfolio, which opened its doors in October 2019.
 The Sydney American Express lounge is, in our opinion, one of the airport’s best offerings, boasting scrumptious a la carte dining, a craft beer for all tastes and plenty of space to luxuriate before your flight.
 Unlike the majority of American Express Cards that have a limit on the number of lounge visits, the Platinum Card lets you indulge whenever you’re travelling – an invaluable perk for frequent voyagers.